THE ALBUM

 To feel angry, tired and lonely, once in a while, is perfectly normal.

-But it’s a kind of normal negativity that is best to quickly shake off.
+But it’s best to quickly shake it off.

 15. Old black prozac taxi

-From the perspective of one who wants to believe in the sanctity of love, this song is also about falling out of love, of letting go, and leaving behind all that was once dear, to start afresh.
-A long goodbye to nights on the randan in Glasgow.
+An ode to inexpensive taxi rides and to falling out of love, and leaving behind all that was once dear, to start afresh.
+A long goodbye to Glasgow nightlife.

 Three faces in the studio windows.